 Last updated: March 2017

-Progress is ongoing with the recommendation of fisheries management proposals to the European Commission.
+Progress is ongoing with the recommendation of fisheries management proposals.
 A survey for took place in 2016 to establish the first point in a site condition monitoring time-series.
 Further site condition monitoring work will be required in order to conclude with confidence as to the degree to which the site is moving towards or achieving its conservation objectives.

 - The documentation of appropriate management information – conservation objectives, advice on activities capable of affecting the protected features of a site, and spatial information on the presence and extent of the protected features of a site.